pk-codebox-evo/webmaker-suite/README.md

 This will do a full clone of all repositories and their submodules for those who desire having that history available, otherwise it performs a shallow clone of all repositories and their submodules.

+7. --fastforward

+If, for some reason, the installation process crashes (due to a missing dependency for instance), or is interrupted (through ctrl-c or the like), the `--fastforward` flag will make the installation resume form the point it was interrupted at last time.

 **Step 3**: Go make some coffee, this'll run for a while (around 15 minutes, but depending on your machine and internet connection, anywhere between 10 and 20 minutes)

 After installation completes, the whole suite can be fired up with `node run` (read the next section before running it, though.
 There are some details you need to know before you type those two words).